 Home Inspection Checklist

-Home inspectors will not check all of the same issues.
-There is not a universal home inspection checklist that every home inspector uses.
+Most home inspectors check many of the same possible issues.
+However, there is not a universal home inspection checklist that every company uses.
 Make sure that your report at least includes the following.

 Foundation – Make sure there are no obvious cracks in the foundation by looking around the walls and ceilings.
 Do the same to the exterior of the home looking for cracked bricks and trees planted to close to the home.